zyf0717/zyf0717.github.io/_posts/2025-05-01-data-systems-infrastructure.markdown

 CI/CD pipelines are managed through GitHub Actions.
 Docker images are built and tagged using Git commit SHAs and environment labels, then pushed to ECR.
 Lambda artifacts are packaged, versioned, and uploaded to S3 buckets.
 Promotion across environments is handled by reference—passing ECR image tags or copying S3-backed Lambda artifacts without rebuilding.
 Subsequent Terraform `plan` and `apply` steps are gated behind environment-specific approvals.

-Unit tests are already implemented using pytest, and will be executed during the CI process prior to any build or deployment steps.
+Unit tests are implemented using pytest, and executed during the CI process prior to any build or deployment steps.
 Test coverage includes core data logic and Lambda handlers, with failure conditions blocking downstream stages to ensure reliability and functional correctness.

 ## Observability and Diagnostics